 I am often asked to recommend books on Egypt and especially if I have told a story to someone – they want to know more.
-If you go to the Amazon widget on this site you will find ALL my favourite books to do with Egypt and subjects around and pertaining in some way to Egypt….but here are a few to get started on if you are considering coming on one of my group trips.
+Here are a few to get started on.

 “Initiation” – This is an extraordinary book.
 I read it years ago when I first came to Egypt and enjoyed the story.
 Then I re-read it two years ago and got a wealth of insight the second time into information that had already come to me in between both readings.